gilburns/Installomator-wiki/Label-Variables-Reference.md

   File name of the pkg file _inside_ the dmg or zip.
   When not given the pkgName is set to `$name.pkg`.

 - `PROMPT_TIMEOUT`: Time in seconds to wait for a prompt to be answered before closing the dialog box and exiting the script.
-Supported when `BLOCKING_PROCESS_ACTION` is set to `prompt_user` or `prompt_user_then_kill`. *Default is 86400.
-(24 hours)* This prevents a `BLOCKING_PROCESS_ACTION` prompt from causing your MDM binary to hang waiting for a user to reply to the prompt in order to continue scheduled check-ins/policy runs.
+Supported when `BLOCKING_PROCESS_ACTION` is set to `prompt_user` or `prompt_user_then_kill`. **Default is 86400.
+(24 hours)** Without this, a `BLOCKING_PROCESS_ACTION` prompt will cause the scheduled MDM binary process to hang while waiting for a user to reply to the prompt.
 For example, PROMPT_TIMEOUT=300 will close the dialog box and exit the script if the user does not respond to the dialog box within 5 minutes.
 It is recommended not to use a timeout time higher than your MDM's occurring check-in time, which may be every 15 minutes or every hour.

 - `updateTool`, `updateToolArguments`:
   When Installomator detects an existing installation of the application,